NMNH-IDSC/autodunn/README.md

 - **autodunn.log** logs information about the script
 - **groups** contains imports for the EMu Groups module.
 If imported into EMu, they can be used to view records that were processed by the autodunn script.
 Successful and failed dunns are recorded in separate files.
 - **letters** contains HTML files with the letters produced for each transaction.
-When the script is run in debug mode, these can be used to review the emails before they go out.
+These are generated when the script is run in debug mode and can be used to review the emails before they go out.

-Dunns must be recorded in EMu manually.
-The most accurate way to do this is to look through the sent mail on the account that was used to send the dunns.
+**Dunns must be recorded in EMu manually.** The most accurate way to do this is to look through the sent mail on the account that was used to send the dunns.
 This allows you to verify that each email went out as expected and to catch bouncebacks.

-If a run is interrupted, it is generally best to update the completed dunns in EMu and re-export.
-The script attempts to catch these transactions based on the XML files in the groups folder, but updating EMu is the safest way to avoid accidentally sending duplicate dunning emails.
+If a run is interrupted, it is safest to update the completed dunns in EMu and re-export before sending additional dunns.
+The script attempts to catch these transactions based on the XML files in the groups folder, but updating EMu is the best way to avoid accidentally sending duplicate dunning emails.

 ### Configuration